The Kingdoms of Life

 - Single-celled organisms without nuclei and usually containing a peptidoglycan cell wall external to the cellular membrane.

-- The Last Universal Common Ancestor (LUCA) of life (most likely a primitive bacterium) probably appeared somewhere around 3.6 billion years ago, approximately one billion years after the Earth's formation, when water covered the Earth and the "reducing" atmosphere was composed primarily of ammonia, methane, and carbon dioxide.
+- The Last Universal Common Ancestor (LUCA) of life (most likely a primitive bacterium) probably appeared somewhere around 3.6 billion years ago, approximately one billion years after the Earth's formation, when water covered the Earth and the "reducing" atmosphere was composed primarily of ammonia, methane, carbon monoxide, hydrogen sulfide, sulfur dioxide, and water vapor.
 Consequently, and due to the effects of lightning and/or geothermal heating, the primordial oceans were extremely rich in naturally formed amino acids, nitrogenous bases, lipids, and simple sugars.
 These compounds reacted naturally with each other over time and, after billions of trillions of reactions, self-replicating combinations of polymerized amino acids (prions) and nucleic acids (viroids) became arbitrarily grouped together in spontaneously formed, lipid bilayer vacuoles, approximately 300 million years before the evolution of LUCA (i.e., 3.8 billion years ago).
 The self-replicating molecules that were encapsulated in membranes fared better than those without and, eventually, mechanisms for maintaining the membrane evolved - the first cells were born.
 Subsequently, there developed mechanisms for the metabolism of nutrients via ATP (or something like it), rather than a reliance on purely exothermic chemical reactions of environmental substances, and for the development and replication of an hereditary, genetic material, further greatly enhancing the survival of those species which developed these faculties.